aarora79/sb_study/README.md

-# A data science tale about a coffe company
+# A data science tale about a coffee company
 Please visit https://aarora79.github.io/sb_study/ for more information.

 #License